benhall847/Space_Shooter/README.md

 - cd into the directory of Space_Shooter.

-- type into the terminal
+- type this into the terminal to run Space_Shooter.
 >python Space_Shooter.py